CovertLab/wcEcoli/docs/background.md

     * `jenkins/`: scripts to test codebase through continuous integration (CI)
     * `manual/`: scripts for running portions of workflows interactively
     * `debug/`: scripts useful for debugging issues like output differences and inspecting `sim_data`
-    * `cloud/wcm.py`: used to make Docker fireworks workflows to run locally or on Google compute engine
+    * `cloud/wcm.py`: used to build Docker FireWorks workflows to run locally or on Google compute engine
-    * `fireworks/fw_queue.py`: used to make fireworks workflows to run locally or on Sherlock
+    * `fireworks/fw_queue.py`: used to build FireWorks workflows to run locally or on Sherlock
     * `tools/`: development tools

 ## Analysis